Title

 (a) No owner, landlord, agent or other person operating or managing any premises shall charge or otherwise accept a security deposit that exceeds the amounts permitted under 68 P.S. § 250.511a.

-(b) An owner, landlord, agent or other person operating or managing any premises shall offer a tenant or prospective tenant the option to pay the security deposit and, consistent with the tenant or prospective tenant’s choice, shall accept such payment either: (i) as a lump sum; or (ii) in installments of at least four (4) equal payments due no more regularly than once a month.
+(b) Where an owner, landlord, agent or other person operating or managing any premises charges a tenant up to one month’s rent for the security deposit, the full security deposit may be collected as a lump sum.
+However if the security deposit for the first year of tenancy shall exceed one month’s rent, the owner, landlord, agent or other person operating or managing the premises shall, consistent with the tenant or prospective tenant’s choice, accept payment for the security deposit either: (i) as a lump sum; or (ii) in installments with one month’s rent paid as a lump sum, and the remainder paid in (3) three equal payments due no more regularly than once a month, starting the month after the initiation of the tenancy.
 The total amount charged for a security deposit shall be the same, regardless of whether the security deposit is paid as a lump sum or in installments.

 (c) No owner, landlord, agent or other person operating or managing any premises shall unlawfully retain any security deposit, however styled in a lease.